Improving Sales Results | How to Improve Sales Using Sales Performance Management

 And, who’s managing the existing customer accounts?

-Know this – Sales in a production line!
+Know this – Sales is a production line!

 Sales teams have the responsibility for moving a prospect from cold to sold.